cobwebch/external_import/Documentation/Installation/Index.rst

 :ref:`5.0.0 upgrade instructions <installation-upgrade-500>` and check if you have applied all changes.

+All hooks were marked as deprecated.
+They will be removed in version 7.0.0.
+You should migrate your code to use either :ref:`custom process steps <developer-steps>` or the newly introduced :ref:`PSR-14 events <developer-events>`.
+See the :ref:`hooks chapter <developer-hooks>` for information about how to migrate each hook.

 External Import is now configured for using the standard (Symfony) dependency injection mechanism.
 This means it is not necessary to instantiate the :php:`\Cobweb\ExternalImport\Importer` class must using Extbase's